dovrosenberg/fvtt-fcb-backend/README.md

     This might take a few minutes

-3. Copy the API URL
+3. Copy the API URL and token
-  - Copy the generated API URL and paste it into Foundry VTT settings.
+  - Copy the generated API URL (like `https://fvtt-fcb-backend-1018734923.us-central1.run.app` ) and token and paste them into Foundry VTT settings.

 ---------------